OliviaKali/FeastFreedom/README.md

 <img src="project-images/FeastFreedomHomePage.jpg" width="100%">

+<p>Restaurant registeration requires the Restaurant Name, Email, Password for account, Checkbox for Days Open, Hours Open, and an Image.
-<p>After a restaurant registers, they are able to add multiple menu items to their menu.</p>
+After registration is complete, the restaurant is able to add multiple menu items to their menu.</p>

 <img src="project-images/RestaurantRegistrationWithImage.jpg" width="100%" alt="Restaurant Registration">
 <img src="project-images/RestaurantRegisteredAddMenuItem.jpg" width="100%">
 <img src="project-images/AddedMenuItem.jpg" width="100%">

-<p>When a restaurant log into their account,
+<p>The Restaurants can always access their account by logging in.
-they are able to view their menu, add more items to their menu, as well as delete items from their menu.</p>
+By logging in, they are able to view their menu, add more items to their menu, as well as delete items from their menu.</p>

 <img src="project-images/RestaurantLoginPage.jpg" width="100%">
 <img src="project-images/RestaurantLoggedIn.jpg" width="100%">